pubnub/unity/README.md

 After checking out the general setup video, [For iOS targets](https://vimeo.com/71549964) be sure to view this walkthrough next.
 Check it out!

 ### Important changes from previous version
+* 3.6.8.1 has fixes for
+ * Missed messages when adding a channel to multiplexed,
+ * Sub timeout gets fired when in app goes in background and the request is not complete.
+ * User State didn't change in some cases
+ * Multiple requests heartbeats were running
 * For iOS Unity's www class times out the request after 60 secs, so the subscribe timeout setting of > 60 secs won't work.
 * A new method CleanUp is introduced to dispose the GameObject (if it is not set externally) and the Coroutine.
 * GameObject is not released on EndPendingRequests.